Art as Experience: Drawing and New Media

 (see eligibility requirements)

-Art as Experience is an introductory course designed to expand your understanding of the ideas and practices of art today.
+Art as Experience is an introductory course led by Leslie Brack designed to expand your understanding of the ideas and practices of contemporary art.

-As a student in this three-week program, you'll explore contemporary art forms and the ways in which we experience them, and you'll develop a foundation for understanding the connections between research, studio activity, and exhibition.
+As a student in this three-week program, you'll explore ways to engage in the material practice and experience of contemporary art, and you will develop a foundation for understanding the connections between research, studio activity, and exhibition.

 You'll be able to take advantage of some of Cornell's extraordinary resources, including the Cornell University Library and the Herbert F. Johnson Museum of Art, and you'll deepen your understanding of contemporary art with readings, discussions, and field trips.

 Art as Experience culminates with a group exhibition, curated and installed by you and your classmates.

 This program can be taken alone or combined with Transmedia: Image Sound Motion.

 This is a class in contemporary art practice wherein technique and craft, though important, are considered in relation to concept.
 This relation will underlie all our assignments and discussions.

 - Students will work on in-class studio assignments (several of which may be collaborative in nature) in a variety of mediums and modes.
 No prior technical knowledge is necessary, and students will be assessed on the basis of their individual effort and progress.
 Some out-of-class studio work may be necessary.

 - Students will be expected to participate in class discussions and critiques.
 Intermittent readings of modest length concerning contemporary practice will be assigned as homework.